gtech-mulearn/IEEE-LAUNCHPAD/profiles/anwarsadathky@mulearn.md

 ### About Me

-> Dedicated and detail-oriented engineering student with a passion for computer engineering, seeking a software engineer position to apply technical skills, problem-solving abilities, and innovative mindset to develop cutting-edge software solutions
+> Dedicated and detail-oriented engineering graduate with a passion for computer engineering, seeking a software engineer position to apply technical skills, problem-solving abilities, and innovative mindset to develop cutting-edge software solutions
+> Completed B.Tech in Computer Science & Engineering from Thejus Engineering College Thrissur on June 2024 (7.5 CGPA)

 ## Portfolio Highlights